PhD: A ChatGPT-Prompted Visual hallucination Evaluation Dataset: Introduction

 VHE essentially involves posing a number of visual questions to an MLLM \cite{pope,liu2023hallusionbench}.
 A question of this kind shall include a \underline{h}allucinatory \underline{item} (\textbf{hitem}), in the form of a specific word or phrase, that induces the MLLM to generate a response discordant with the provided visual content.
 As the model typically has a strong visual recognition ability, \emph{how to identify an appropriate hitem} and accordingly generate a proper question is nontrivial.
 Both the hitem and the question depend on the visual recognition task being considered.
 As shown in \cref{tab:taxonomy}, \textbf{we target at objective VHE in} the context of \textbf{low-level} (\emph{object} / \emph{attribute}) to \textbf{middle-level} (\emph{sentiment} / \emph{position} / \emph{counting}) visual recognition \textbf{tasks}.
 Such a target is chosen due to the following considerations.
 MLLMs generally work well for these tasks, so their erroneous responses can be largely attributed to their hallucinations instead of their incapability, \eg asking a generic MLLM to read pathology images \cite{OmniMedVQA}.
 Meanwhile, a binary VQA based objective evaluation is more budget friendly and thus more suited for VHE at a large scale.

 \definecolor{lightyellow}{RGB}{255, 255, 204}

-Pioneered by POPE \cite{pope}, good attempts exist in this line of research \cite{nope,hu2023ciem,amber}.
-While these benchmarks are valuable for VHE, hitem selection is largely untouched.
-POPE selects its hitems fully based on label co-occurrence in training data, AMBER \cite{amber} relies on manual annotation, whilst hitem selection is not considered in NOPE \cite{nope} and CIEM \cite{hu2023ciem}, see \cref{tab:comp-datasets}.
+Pioneered by POPE \cite{pope}, good attempts exist in objective VHE \cite{nope,hu2023ciem,amber,rome}.
+In these valuable datasets, hitem selection is largely untouched.
+POPE and ROME \cite{rome} select their hitems fully based on label co-occurrence in training data, AMBER \cite{amber} relies on manual annotation, whilst hitem selection is not considered in NOPE \cite{nope} and CIEM \cite{hu2023ciem}, see \cref{tab:comp-datasets}.
 Hence, \textbf{there lacks an explicit link between hitem selection} (and subsequent VQA triplets construction) and \textbf{major causes of an MLLM's visual hallucination}.
 As models rapidly evolve, the performance on these datasets quickly reaches saturation, see \cref{fig:develop}.

-Analyzing an MLLM's typical dataflow of answering a visual question, we see three major causes of visual hallucination: I) visual ambiguity, II) inconsistency in multi-modal input and III) counter-common-sense (CCS) content, as illustrated in \cref{fig:intro}.
+Analyzing an MLLM's typical dataflow of answering a visual question, we see three major causes of visual hallucination: I) visual ambiguity, II) inconsistency in multi-modal input and III) counter-common-sense (CCS) content, see \cref{fig:intro}.
 Firstly, the MLLM extracts tokenized visual features from a given image using a ViT based encoder.
-As reported by recent studies \cite{tong2024eyes, zhang2024contrasting}, the features tend to be high level, lacking sufficient details for fine-grained tasks such as \emph{counting}.
+Recent studies \cite{tong2024eyes, zhang2024contrasting} show that the features tend to be high level, lacking sufficient details for fine-grained tasks such as \emph{counting}.
 Secondly, the visual features, after vision-to-language adaptation, are mixed with the features of the associated textual prompt to form a multi-modal input to the LLM kernel.
 The LLM, pre-trained extensively on textual data, inevitably favors the textual part of the multi-modal input.
 Hence, when there is inconsistency between the visual and textual information, the former is more likely to be overruled.
 Lastly, at the decoding stage, the LLM might heavily rely on its internal (world) knowledge, ignoring the visual content especially when the content (showing \emph{a mouse much larger than a cat}) contradicts the common sense. \textbf{Our new dataset is developed with a close link to the three causes}.